TylerTemp/SaintsField/README.md

 *   Add `AddressableLabel`.
 This only works if you have `Addressable` installed in your project.
 *   Add `AddressableAddress`.
 This only works if you have `Addressable` installed in your project.
 *   Add `GetScriptableObject`
+*   `Expandable` now can be used on anything that is serializable as long as the target can use used by `SerializedObject`, no longer limited to `ScriptableObject`.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).